rsyslog/rsyslog-doc/source/configuration/lookup_tables.rst

        ....
    }

-Some examples of different match/no-match senarios:
+Some examples of different match/no-match scenarios:

 **string table**: